ZRTalke/zrtalke.github.io/developer/liquibase-deploy-apex-ords/intro/intro.md

 ![Coffee and Work](./images/coffee-and-workv2.jpg)

-With a few simple commands, you can capture sections of or entire Oracle Database schemas into version control compatible Liquibase files called changelogs.
+With a few simple commands, you can capture sections of, or entire Oracle Database schemas into version control compatible Liquibase files called changelogs.
 These changelogs can then be deployed to recreate its contents in other users or databases entirely.

 These labs will walk you through a full stack scenario where you will be given changelogs to not just deploy and update a core application, but also REST APIs, database objects, and data to power and enhance it.